thaynecurrie/phys7903_fall2025/_problemsets/homework_week2.md

 Now, write a line of code that prints out the following:

 ```
-help, the value for a is 8 and for b is 1.0e+01
+help, the value for a is 8 and for b is 1.000000e+01
 ```

 ### 2. Formatted Printing and Writing

-Using the Wikipedia page here -- <https://en.wikipedia.org/wiki/List_of_nearest_bright_stars> -- write a Python script to create a file called ``nearestAstars.txt`` and populate it with the following two lines:
+Using the Wikipedia page here -- <https://en.wikipedia.org/wiki/List_of_nearest_bright_stars> -- create a file called ``nearestAstars.txt`` and populate it with the following two lines:

 ```
 The nearest A star is Sirius at a distance of 2.638 parsecs